Table of Contents

 - Administer CPR

 The goal of treating someone who suffers a cardiac arrest is to restore blood flow to the organs of the body.
-When a person suffers a cardiac arrest, their heart stops pumping blood to the body so the organs do not get the oxygen that they need to function.
+When a person suffers a cardiopulmonary arrest, their heart stops pumping blood to the body so the organs do not get the oxygen that they need to function.
 If the blood flow is able to be restored with CPR or an AED, then it is possible for the individual to survive the event.

 Automated external defibrillators (AEDs)

-AEDs are devices that can be attached to the chest wall of an individual who has suffered a sudden cardiac arrest.
+AEDs are devices that can be attached to the chest wall of an individual who has suffered a cardiopulmonary arrest.
 The device functions by monitoring the person’s heart rhythm and determining if it is one of the irregular heart rhythms that can be shocked back to normal to save someone’s life.

-Unfortunately, not all sudden cardiac arrests can be helped by an AED, but many can, and an AED that is appropriately used can be the difference between life and death.
+Unfortunately, not all cardiac arrests can be helped by an AED, but many can, and an AED that is appropriately used can be the difference between life and death.
 Fortunately, AEDs are located in many public areas including airports, malls, and schools.

 Cardiopulmonary resuscitation (CPR)

 CPR is a skill that every adult should have.
-In addition to calling 911, and understanding how to use an AED properly, being able to perform CPR is one of the most important steps to take in order to save the life of someone who suffers a sudden cardiac arrest.
+In addition to calling 911, and understanding how to use an AED properly, being able to perform CPR is one of the most important steps to take in order to save the life of someone who suffers a cardiac arrest.

 The goal of CPR is to perform chest compressions that help the heart to resume pumping blood to the organs of the body.
 Being trained in the correct way to perform CPR dramatically increases your chance of saving someone’s life.
 There are many organizations that teach CPR skills to all age groups.
 Alternatively, if you attend a local Simon’s Heart screening you can learn the basics of performing high quality CPR.

-What causes sudden cardiac arrest in children?
+What causes cardiac arrest in children?

 There are two types of heart conditions that lead to sudden cardiac arrest in children: structural and electrical.